List of This Is Us characters: Toby Damon

-Toby Damon, portrayed by Chris Sullivan, is Kate's first husband.
+Tobias Damon, portrayed by Chris Sullivan, is Kate's first husband.
 Toby was born in Palm Springs, California.
 Toby begins dating Kate after they meet at a weight-loss support group.
 Toby is confident with his own body although obese, and encourages Kate to have better self-esteem.
 He was previously married to a woman whom Kate views as beautiful and successful, but who treated him badly.
 Toby gained 90 pounds in the first year after his divorce.

 Refusing to take Kate's hesitance about the relationship lightly, Toby continually comes up with sweet gestures to win her over.
 In the beginning, he feels that he has to compete with Kevin for Kate's attention.
 Despite breaking his weight-loss goals, Toby decides dieting is not for him and goes off his diet, resulting in Kate breaking up with him.
 He surprises Kate by showing up at Randall's house for Christmas Eve, stating that he can live without pizza and junk food, but that he can not live without her.
 On Christmas Eve, Toby collapses and ends up in the hospital with an arrhythmia.

 After Toby's heart surgery, he and Kate decide to get engaged.
 Kate becomes pregnant with Toby's child, but she miscarries; afterwards, despite an initial struggle in their relationship, Toby comes through for her.
 Kate, around the 20th anniversary of Jack's death, tells Toby he strengthens her and Jack would have loved him.

 In Season 3, shortly after Toby and Kate marry, it is revealed that Toby suffers from severe and crippling depression, which he takes medication to control: he briefly stops while he and Kate are trying to conceive again and suffers immobilizing relapses as a result.
 Eventually, Kate gets pregnant and gives birth to their son prematurely (at 28 weeks), whom they agree to name Jack in honor of her father.
 In season 5, he and Kate decided to adopt another baby.
 Shortly after they adopt their daughter, Toby is laid off, and spends the rest of the season in a depressive mood until he is given a job offer with an internet startup in San Francisco: flashforwards throughout seasons 3 through 5 imply that Kate and Toby are no longer together by the time all the Pearson children have grown up, and season 6 reveals that Toby and Kate divorce due to the distance their jobs has put between them and the way it has caused them to neglect their children.